IABTechLab/uid2docs/docs/ref-info/ref-integration-approaches.md

 ### Client-Side Integration: Security Values

-If you choose a client-side integration, you'll get two values that identify you to the UID2 servers: **Subscription ID** and **Public Key**.
+If you choose a client-side integration, you'll get a client keypair consisting of two values that identify you to the UID2 servers: **Subscription ID** and **Public Key**.

 For details, see [Subscription ID and Public Key](../getting-started/gs-credentials.md#subscription-id-and-public-key).